StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 - All pheromone levels are multiplied by a _degradation constant_, another hyperparameter between 0 and 1 that represents the passage of time and prevents bad past solutions to influence good recent ones too much.
 - Repeat for a certain number of iterations, or until convergence.

+Intuitively, this converges to short cycles because **each ant is leaving more pheromones in the edges on its cycle the shorter it is** and, as old pheromones fade over time, and new ants favor edges with more pheromones in them, **new cycles will tend to be ever shorter**.
+Crucially, as each ant is choosing its next step at random, even though they will *tend* to pick the candidates with the most pheromone every time, they will also have a non-negligible probability of picking a different edge and going off exploring.
+Should that lead to a better cycle overall, then that ant will tell future ants about it by leaving even more pheromones, as the cycle is shorter.

+Over time, we would expect the average ant traversal to get shorter and shorter.

-Additional to this, I tried a few more modifications: the 'elite' or best candidate can be specified manually at the start (as that allows for reusing of the best solution from other runs) and I designed a protocol for increasing the amount of pheromones everywhere by a constant if progress stagnated -no new best cycle found after _patience_ iterations-, though I did not achieve better results through that.
+Additionally, I tried a few more modifications to the algorithm: the 'elite' or best candidate can be specified manually at the start (as that allows for reusing of the best solution from other runs) and I designed a protocol for increasing the amount of pheromones everywhere by a constant if progress stagnated -no new best cycle found after _patience_ iterations-, though I did not achieve better results through that.
 Also, after running _k_ ants, I only updated the pheromone trails with the best _k/2_ ants' traversals instead of using them all.
 This did improve results quite significantly, as did using elite candidates --not keeping them made the algorithm more unstable and it converged a lot more slowly.

 Here is the whole function in all its glory (with comments for sanity).